NLPerWS/KMatrix-2/README.md

 **Evaluation datasets selectd by KMatrix-2**:

-You can find our datasets here: **https://www.modelscope.cn/datasets/zhangyujie/KMatrix2_Rep/files**  (Folder is: datasets/)
+Our datasets are available at: **https://www.modelscope.cn/datasets/zhangyujie/KMatrix2_Rep/files** (located in the 'datasets/' folder).

 |  Dataset Type  | Dataset Name | Dataset Scale |
 | :------------: | :----------: | :-----------: |